 Lydia graduated magna cum laude with a B.A. in Environmental Studies from Dartmouth College.
 While there, she conducted research in Namibia on the effect of climate change on livestock feeding patterns.
 She received high honors for her thesis research on sustainable rebuilding in New Orleans post-Hurricane Katrina.

-In her free time, Lydia enjoys learning new languages, attending book club, and baking.
-She lives in Ballston Spa, NY.
+In her free time, Lydia enjoys learning new languages, attending book club, playing the flute, and baking.